JoeBillingsley/JoeTheAverage.github.io/projects/beer-map-of-the-british-isles.md

 The first two rules are make sure the map looks interesting.
 The last one is because I like beer.

 ### Progress
-So far I've managed to get beers from {{ site.data.beers | size }} different breweries.
+So far I've managed to get beers from {{ site.data.acquired_beers | size }} different breweries.
 A bit of rough maths puts the target at either 150 to to make an A3 sized map of britain or 300 for an A2 sized one.

 {% include beer_map.html %}